Lois Lane: Creation

 Writer Jerry Siegel first conceived Lois Lane in 1934, when Siegel and Joe Shuster were still developing Superman.
-One of the major influence on Lois' characterization was actress Glenda Farrell and her portrayal of the fictional reporter Torchy Blane in a series of Warner Bros. films.
+A major influence on Lois's characterization was actress Glenda Farrell and her portrayal of the fictional reporter Torchy Blane in a series of Warner Bros. films.
 The Torchy Blane movies were popular second features during the later 1930s.
 On the conception of Lois Lane, Siegel stated in the 1988 Time magazine:

-Artist Joe Shuster based Lois' physical appearance on a model named Joanne Carter.
+Artist Joe Shuster based Lois's physical appearance on a model named Joanne Carter.
 Carter had placed an ad in the Cleveland Plain Dealer newspaper in the Situation Wanted column, advertising herself as a model.
 Shuster corresponded with her and hired her as the model for Lois Lane.
 Shuster's depiction of Lois was modeled on her hairstyle and facial features.
 "To me she was Lois Lane.
 She was a great inspiration for me, though.
 She encouraged me, she was very enthusiastic about the strip; it meant a lot to me."
 Shuster said about Joanne Carter.

 Joanne Carter married co-creator Jerry Siegel in 1948.
 On working with Joe Shuster for Lois Lane, Carter said in the 1983 Nemo magazine interview: "Joe was redrawing the strip, and it was going to be more realistic, rather than cartoony.
 I used to model for him every Saturday until he had enough drawings.
 He made so many stock drawings that it got to a point where he didn't need any more.
 We became such good friends by that time we decided we would always stay friends."